Serving professional genealogists with research assistance. A professional genealogist with cut-rate prices in exchange for practice and mentorship.

-As an aspiring professional genealogist myself (I am currently working toward my iCAPGEN certification in the Upper South Area) I know there is so much to do as a genealogist.
+As an aspiring professional genealogist I know there is so much to do as a genealogist and your client wants answers fast!

 Research projects required a signed contract and full payment.
 All previous research must be sent before research can begin.
 A full research report with citation and copies of sources will be sent at the end of the project.

-The APG Code of Ethics and Professional Practices serves to promote: (1) a truthful approach to genealogy, family history, and local history; (2) the trust and security of genealogical consumers; and (3) careful and respectful treatment of records, repositories and their staffs, other professionals, and genealogical organizations and associations.
+As a member of the Association of Professional Genealogists I follow the APG Code of Ethics and Professional Practices which serves to promote: (1) a truthful approach to genealogy, family history, and local history; (2) the trust and security of genealogical consumers; and (3) careful and respectful treatment of records, repositories and their staffs, other professionals, and genealogical organizations and associations.

 - Present research results and opinions in a clear, well-organized manner;